uptonking/note4yaoo/lib-db-pouchdb-examples-couchdb.md

   - Fast PouchDB view index rebuild

 - https://github.com/endyjasmi/feathers-pouchdb /201707/js
-  - Create a PouchDB service for FeatherJS.
+  - Create a PouchDB service for FeatherJS
   - Currently this plugin DOES NOT fully support pagination because of the way CouchDB Mango Query is designed to make use map reduce index.
 The skip and limit does work though, just not the total attribute though.
   - https://github.com/nickdex/feathers-pouchdb /201903/js
   - https://github.com/rdewolff/feathers-nano /201812/js